-Virginie Nguyen and Geert Mak will receive the P&V Foundation's 2019 Citizenship Award
+Virginie Nguyen and Geert Mak received the P&V Foundation's 2019 Citizenship Award

-On Wednesday 20 November 2019, the P&V Foundation will give out its 15th Citizenship to Geert Mak and Virginie Nguyen.
+On Wednesday 20 November 2019, the P&V Foundation gave out its 15th Citizenship to Geert Mak and Virginie Nguyen.

 The Citizenship Award is an annual award conferred to a person, initiative or organisation, of Belgian or international origin, whose activity has shown exemplary commitment to promoting an open, democratic, tolerant society.

 Two committed journalists who offer, through accessible testimonies, a broader vision of society

 This year, the jury chose two laureates who, through testimonies and portraits of ordinary people and in an accessible way, bring out a broader story and vision of our society.
 In the fight against division, bitterness and polarization in our society, they perfectly embody the values that the Foundation stands for: solidarity, emancipation, citizenship and participation.
 They each do this in a perfect way : one through words and the other trough pictures.
 With the Citizenship Award, the jury does not only want to honor both laureates for their work, but also aims to initiate a discussion about the role of words and pictures in our society.
 Olivier Servais, chairman of the P&V Foundation: “In a society that is increasingly dominated by pictures, it is of great importance to keep room for words, especially to safeguard a critical and reflexive spirit.
 With this duo of laureates, the P&V Foundation wants to symbolically promote this dialogue. "